-Pathfinder builds on its successful CCA-PPH Plus model to address the two leading causes of maternal mortality, PPH and pre-eclampsia/eclampsia, while building the capacity of the Nigerian government to address other major causes of maternal mortality.
+Pathfinder builds on its successful CCA-PPH Plus model to address the two leading causes of maternal mortality: postpartum hemorrhage and pre-eclampsia/eclampsia.

 This MacArthur Foundation-funded project focused on strengthening reproductive health care services and preventing post-partum hemorrhage among refugee and displaced persons camps in western Tanzania.

 Funded by the MacArthur Foundation, this project works to reduce the morbidity and mortality associated with postpartum hemorrhage in India and Nigeria.

 In this edition of Pathways, we share stories from clients served by in our maternal health projects, with a focus on prevention of mother-to-child transmission of HIV and postpartum hemorrhage.

 The purpose of the Working Paper Series is to disseminate work in progress by Pathfinder International staff on critical issues of population, reproductive health, and development.

 With the support of the MacArthur Foundation, since 2007 Pathfinder International has implemented the Continuum of Care: Addressing Postpartum Hemorrhage project to prevent and manage PPH in India and Nigeria.